MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/one-time-call.md

 Note that in these scenarios, the external user only needs to **join** a Dynamics 365 Remote Assist call on an ad-hoc, one-time basis.
 The external user does not need to initiate a call or use Dynamics 365 Remote Assist’s out-of-call asset capture functionalities.

-Any licensed Dynamics 365 Remote Assist user can use the Dynamics 365 Remote Assist web app with their desktop (or mobile) browser to generate a one-time call link.
+Any licensed Dynamics 365 Remote Assist user can use the Dynamics 365 Remote Assist model-driven app with their desktop (or mobile) browser to generate a one-time call link.
 The licensed Dynamics 365 Remote Assist user can share the link with an external user who is using their preferred communication platform (for example, email, SMS, or [Dynamics 365 Omnichannel channels](https://docs.microsoft.com/dynamics365/omnichannel/introduction-omnichannel#channels-available-with-omnichannel-for-customer-service)).
 The external user can join the call using the Dynamics 365 Remote Assist mobile app (or, in some scenarios, the Teams desktop app).

 ## Requirements

 - [Set up your Dynamics environment](ra-webapp-install.md).

-- The agent must use the Dynamics 365 Remote Assist web app on a [compatible browser](https://docs.microsoft.com/power-platform/admin/web-application-requirements).
+- The agent must use the Dynamics 365 Remote Assist model-driven app on a [compatible browser](https://docs.microsoft.com/power-platform/admin/web-application-requirements).

-- Enable pop-ups for https://call.d365ra.com and for your organization’s tenant-specific environment URL on the browser the agent will use to access the Dynamics 365 Remote Assist web app.
+- Enable pop-ups for https://call.d365ra.com and for your organization’s tenant-specific environment URL on the browser the agent will use to access the Dynamics 365 Remote Assist model-driven app.
 Pop-ups are used for authentication purposes.

 - The agent’s organization must [enable anonymous users to join a Teams meeting](https://docs.microsoft.com/microsoftteams/meeting-settings-in-teams#allow-anonymous-users-to-join-meetings).